COVID: Cambodia's harsh lockdown aggravates food insecurity | DW | 12.05.2021

 The following weekend, Amnesty International warned that Cambodia's "mismanaged lockdown has brought them to the precipice of a humanitarian crisis."

-However, pressure was building on the ruling Cambodian People's Party (CPP), which has been in power since 1979 and now rules the country as a de-facto one-party state, after forcibly dissolving the largest opposition party in 2017 on spurious charges of plotting a US-backed coup.
+However, the pressure was building on the ruling Cambodian People's Party (CPP), which has been in power since 1979 and now rules the country as a de facto one-party state, after forcibly dissolving the largest opposition party in 2017 on spurious charges of plotting a US-backed coup.

-As businesses closed and street-side vendors banned, many accused authorities of causing a humanitarian crisis
+As businesses closed and street-side vendors were banned, many accused authorities of causing a humanitarian crisis

-At midnight on May 5, the government's lockdown measures across several cities came to an end after PM Hun Sen intervened to appease public opposition to the severity of the restrictions.
-Moreover, a ban on all inter-provincial travel also ended last week.
+At midnight on May 5, the government's lockdown measures across several cities came to an end after the prime minister intervened to appease public opposition to the severity of the restrictions.
+A ban on all inter-provincial travel also ended last week.

 "It is easier to target food donations as well as allow some people to go back to work and carry on with their lives, easing both the economic pressure and potential political ones," he added.

-Sophal Ear, an associate professor at the US-based Occidental College, also notes that the situation has improved, but added: "It's appalling that it required a 5-alarm reaction by Amnesty International and others to cause the authorities to wake-up to the fact that a three-week lockdown would lead to a crisis."
+Sophal Ear, an associate professor at the US-based Occidental College, also notes that the situation has improved, but added: "It's appalling that it required a five-alarm reaction by Amnesty International and others to cause the authorities to wake up to the fact that a three-week lockdown would lead to a crisis."

 As case numbers spiked in April, the Cambodian authorities thought they could simply enforce the strictest of lockdowns like the Chinese authorities did in Wuhan, Sophal Ear told DW.
 "And they did it," he added, "minus the fact that they were so disorganized."

-On May 5, the lockdown measures came to an end after PM Hun Sen intervened to appease public opposition
+On May 5, the lockdown measures came to an end after Prime Minister Hun Sen intervened to appease public opposition

 Not everyone, however, agrees that Cambodia faced such a food insecurity crisis as some made out.